-This is achieved through compliance with State and national legislation (including Policies and Regulations), Permits and Environment Protection Notices (EPN), various guidelines, and the application of Best Practice Environmental Management, Accepted Modern Technology and adherence to the principle of continual improvement, which relates to the expectation that standards can, will and should change over time.
+This is achieved through compliance with legislation (including Policies and Regulations), Permits and Environment Protection Notices (EPN), various state and national guidelines, and the application of Best Practice Environmental Management, Accepted Modern Technology and adherence to the principle of continual improvement, which relates to the expectation that standards can, will and should change over time.

 Setting Environmental Conditions

 The Environmental Management and Pollution Control Act 1994 (EMPCA) provides for the EPA to set and enforce conditions on Level 2 activities (as defined in Schedule 2 of EMPCA), being those industrial and municipal activities considered to have a high potential for causing environmental harm, in particular through the emission of pollutants.
-The Act and regulations made under it, also require approvals to be in place to transport, manage and dispose of waste.
+The Act and regulations made under it, also require approvals to be in place to transport, manage and dispose of certain wastes.

 All Level 2 activities must operate in accordance with conditions set by the EPA.
 Following assessment, the EPA can impose conditions in permits issued by planning authorities.
 The environmental conditions attached to permits may be varied by issuing an Environment Protection Notice (EPN).
-Typically the conditions for a Level 2 activity are revised periodically, either when a new Environmental Management Plan is received or if there is a change in the nature of the operations at the site.
+Typically the conditions for a Level 2 activity are revised periodically, such as when a new Environmental Management Plan is received or if there is a change in the nature of the operations at the site.

 Enforcing Environmental Conditions

 There are a range of tools available to the EPA (through the EMPCA) to regulate Industrial Activities.